Surrealist Portrait & Sculpture Projects

 - Intermediate Art Students must provide a meaningful statement / prompt as description, intellectual content, or meaning to accompany their artworks.
 English students may launch off of these statements, or may choose to come up with their own interpretations.

 - Planning sketches are required for this assignment.
-They are worth 50 points.
+They are worth 50 points and due by March 4th.

 In this lesson, students will be creating a portrait in the style of Contemporary Artist, Shepard Fairey.
 They will begin by selecting a photographic reference and then manipulate it with Adobe Photoshop or a similar digital filtering app to "posterize" the image to translate it into tonal value compostion.
 Tonal value means that the light and shadowed sections of the photo will become solid shapes of flat value.
 All gradient values present in the photos will be broken into strata of various tones of value - so as to display a composition with full range of value.